Tony Knowles Coastal Trail and Bridge Surface Rehabilitation Project – 2014

 - Construction Bid Documents - Tony Knowles Coastal Trail 2013 Pavement Rehabilitation

-- Interactive GoogleEarth Map link (Use GoogleEarth free software to view and interact with closed trail sections by phase; watch a flight simulator tour of closed trail sections by phase; see current closure information; and utilize the interactive map to create your own alternate routes.)
+- Interactive GoogleEarth Map link NOTE this map was used during the 2013 construction project to communicate detour routes.
+It is no longer being updated.
+(Use GoogleEarth free software to view and interact with closed trail sections by phase; watch a flight simulator tour of closed trail sections by phase; see current closure information; and utilize the interactive map to create your own alternate routes.)

 Check out this NEW video by Alex Gibbons, our amazing teen Anchorage Park Foundation summer intern, about the Tony Knowles Coastal Trail project.
 Tell us: why is the Coastal Trail important to YOU?
 (Please post responses on our Facebook Page!)